-We will ensure the leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.
+We will ensure the leadership team, staff and volunteers receive online safety training and have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.

 To ensure they have oversight of online safety, the Headteacher will be informed of online safety concerns, as appropriate.